bedato/kado-backend/README.md

 Request

 -   In the Request part (ex.
 SearchItemsRequest, CreateItemsRequest) is in which the validation is done.
 Laravel has a easy way to define the validation right in the arrays of the request, for example the password validation on a LoginRequest "'password' => ['required', 'min:6', 'regex:/^(?=._[a-z])(?=._[A-Z])(?=.\*\d).+\$/'],".
 Here it will check if it is a required field, the max length and the regex it has to go through.

+Repository

+- The Repository includes Methods where which will be used in the Controller for the incoming requests.
+For example, most endpoints have search Method where the Response is prepared.
+Like How is it filtered? with which parameters can we search objects in the response (get->?user_id=1).